 Make sure you spare some time to see the fortifications at nearby Fort Pearce, Pearce Barracks and Eagles Nest.

 The landscape and views are pretty unique, too.
-Look out over the Rip, where the calm waters of Port Phillip meet the rough seas of the Southern Ocean.
+Look out over The Rip, where the generally calmer waters of Port Phillip meet the rough seas of the Southern Ocean.
 This is one of the most dangerous sea lanes in the world and has claimed many vessels over the years.

 Things to do in the area